-TIP: This optimization technique is automatically applied by the $report_qor_suggestions$ Tcl command.
+Note: This optimization technique is automatically applied by the report_qor_suggestions Tcl command.

 Often not much consideration is given to control signals such as resets or clock enables.
 Many designers start HDL coding with "if reset" statements without deciding whether the reset is needed or not.
-While all registers support resets and clock enables, their use can significantly affect the end implementation in terms of performance, utilization, and power.
+While all registers support resets and clock enables, their use can significantly affect the end implementation in terms of maximum clock frequency, utilization, and power.